 Around the age of thirteen, I discovered Chick Tracts, and I followed the formula at the end, "Praying the prayer," as I was told, and "asking Jesus to save me."
 But, I never had assurance, and I must have prayed that prayer thousands of times after that, each time hoping that I'd be saved because I did so.

-At age eighteen, my Mom divorced my Dad in 1988 and moved me from my home in Milton, Florida to the little podunk town of Cushing, Oklahoma.
+At age fourteen, my Mom divorced my Dad in 1988 and moved me from my home in Milton, Florida to the little podunk town of Cushing, Oklahoma.
 There I began attending an Assembly of God church.
 I never heard the Gospel one time while I was there.
 All they told me was, "You have to speak in tongues in order to have the gift of the Holy Ghost!"
 I thought to myself, "Is it possible that I can be a Christian, but still not have the Holy Spirit within me?"
 So, I tried to speak in tongues.
 And they claimed I did so one summer at a Youth Meeting in Turner Falls, Oklahoma.

 A group of us teenagers stood in a big circle holding hands and began to pray.
 I remember our Youth Pastor asking, "Who wants the gift of the Holy Ghost with the evidence of speaking in tongues?"
 I quickly responded, "I do, I do!"
 They all then moved in around me and put their hands on me.
 I prayed and prayed but nothing happened.
 They finally had to coach me by saying, "Say Hasta la Shund Eye!"
 I repeated it over and over, and eventually began to say a whole lot of gibberish.
 They thought I got it, so I said a whole lot more nonsense, and they claimed I had the gift.